aospapp/aosp/external/cldr/docs/ldml/tr35-info.md

 ### 8.2 <a name="Coverage_Level_Data_Requirements" href="#Coverage_Level_Data_Requirements">Data Requirements</a>

-The required data to qualify for the level is then the following.
+The required data to qualify for each level based on these definitions is then the following.

 1. localeDisplayNames
    1. _languages:_ localized names for all languages in _Language-List._